Gaotrees/caffe-doc/Model-Zoo.md

  * [VGG_CNN_M_128](https://gist.github.com/ksimonyan/976847408258292576a1#file-readme-md): 15.6%  top-5 error on ILSVRC-2012-val
  * [VGG_CNN_F](https://gist.github.com/ksimonyan/a32c9063ec8e1118221a#file-readme-md): 16.7%  top-5 error on ILSVRC-2012-val

-#### Note
-The models are currently supported by the `dev` branch, but are not yet compatible with `master`.
-An example of how to use the models can be found in matlab/caffe/matcaffe_demo_vgg.m

 ### Models used by the VGG team in ILSVRC-2014

 The models are the improved versions of the models used by the VGG team in the ILSVRC-2014 competition.
 The details can be found on the [project page](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) or in the following [arXiv paper](http://arxiv.org/pdf/1409.1556):